rojakcoder/validator-script/terra/README.md

 ~~The address book can be found at https://network.terra.dev/addrbook.json (reference [docs.terra.money](https://docs.terra.money/node/join-network.html#picking-a-network)).~~ The address book is not actually required.

 For the Testnet (tequila-0004), the genesis file can be downloaded from https://raw.githubusercontent.com/terra-project/testnet/master/tequila-0004/genesis.json (reference [github.com](https://github.com/terra-project/testnet)).

-The address book can be found at https://network.terra.dev/testnet/addrbook.json

 For Bombay testnet, the genesis file is at https://raw.githubusercontent.com/terra-project/testnet/master/bombay-0007/genesis.json